SSWConsulting/SSW.Rules.Content/rules/review-automated-tests/rule.md

 * The coding time spent to write and maintain it
 * The infrastructure costs involved in running it (potentially many thousands of times over its life)
-* The effort involved in diagnosing its failures.
+* The effort involved in diagnosing its failures
-* The effort involved in reviewing it.
+* The effort involved in reviewing it

 So, the value of a test really needs to justify its cost.
 If a test is not mitigating enough risk or providing enough valuable information compared to its cost, then consider deleting (or at least simplifying) it.